awslabs/aws-encryption-sdk-specification/changes/2020-07-14_multi-keyring-require-generation/change.md

 will be changed to read as follows:

-If this keyring has a generator keyring, this keyring MUST first generate a plaintext data key using the generator keyring.
+If this keyring has a generator keyring, this keyring MUST first generate a plaintext data key using the generator keyring:

-If the input encryption materials already include a plaintext data key, OnEncrypt MUST fail.
+- If the input encryption materials already include a plaintext data key, OnEncrypt MUST fail.
-Otherwise,
+- Otherwise,
   this keyring MUST first call that generator keyring's OnEncrypt using the input encryption materials as input.
   If the generator keyring fails OnEncrypt, this OnEncrypt MUST also fail.
   If the generator keyring returns encryption materials missing a plaintext data key, OnEncrypt MUST fail.